inianbharathi/Javascript/README.md

 # Number of Bottles at given cost Calculator
 # age in months,weeks,days calculator
 # calling a function and returning a value (BMI Calculator)
+Love Calculator using Math. random and control flow